Oberheim OB-X8 Analog Polyphonic Synthesizer

 Menu diving through the OLED is minimal.
 There's a

-that shuts off the OLED when the OB-X8 is inactive, which is good
+"screensaver" that shuts off the OLED when the OB-X8 is inactive,

-prolonging the life of the OLED display.
-The user interface is
+which is good for prolonging the life of the OLED display.
+The

-and buttons for most common functions.
-There's a page 2 mode
+knobs and buttons for most common functions.
+There's a page 2

-the OB-8 that changes the function of certain front panel pots and
+mode like the OB-8 that changes the function of certain front panel

-buttons.
-If you're an experienced OB-8 programmer, you'll find
+pots and buttons.
+If you're an experienced OB-8 programmer,

-these familiar.
-The Page 2 menu has an option to disable
+you'll find these familiar.
+The Page 2 menu has an option to

-the front panel knobs/buttons and allows you to set the legacy "page
+disable changing the front panel knobs/buttons and allows you to set

 "Page 2" of OB-8 vintage adds some modulators and interesting